Darnell Mooney Player Prop Bets for NFL Week 7 | Chicago vs. Tampa Bay 10/24/2021

 - Mooney has seen the ball thrown his way three times in the red zone this season, 23.1% of his team's 13 red zone pass attempts.

-- The Bears have run 46.0% passing plays and 54.0% rushing plays this season.
-They rank 30th in the NFL in scoring.
+- The Bears have called a pass in 46.0% of their plays from scrimmage this year while running the ball 54.0% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Buccaneers.